Dr Loumidis has helped

 identify specific problems, to order them in terms of importance and

-on one problem at a time, writing down potential solutions and
+then to focus on one problem at a time, writing down potential

-identifying specific steps that they might take to implement the
+solutions and identifying specific steps that they might take to

-solutions.
-A main aim is to assist you to incorporate the principles of
+implement the solutions.
+A main aim is to assist you to incorporate the

-efficient problem solving and goal achievement into your everyday
+principles of efficient problem solving and goal achievement into your

-lives.
-The aim is not for Dr Loumidis to solve your problems for you,
+everyday lives.
+The aim is not for Dr Loumidis to solve your problems

-but to give you skills so that you can effectively overcome problems
+for you, but to give you skills so that you can effectively use to overcome

 This is a directive, client-centred counselling style for eliciting